 In Jainism: Nonviolence is based on love and kindness for all living beings.
 Nonviolence in Jainism is not a negative virtue.
 It is based upon the positive quality of universal love and compassion.
 One who is actuated by this ideal cannot be indifferent to the suffering of others. -- Five Great Vows (Maha-vratas), Complied by Pravin K. Shah, Jain Study Center of North Carolina.

 Love inspires an interest and focus on every need, plea or cry for help and prompts a desire to provide assistance.
-This standard, applied to a local community is a microcosm of the application needed for a state, country or global region, and includes:

 In the grand picture of divinity at work in all facets of the interfaith community, love is the common theme that unites and encompasses the true potential through which the scope of suffering and affliction can be alleviated and peace achieved (International Interfaith Peace Declaration).